> Visit the China Photo Gallery at SKJphotography (2021 undergoing reconstruction)

 China Welcomes Me Wherein:

-I arrive in Beijing by myself, settle into my hostel, and take a six-mile hike along the Great Wall and romp around the Summer Palace.
+I arrive in Beijing by myself, settle into my hostel, have some language foibles and take a six-mile hike along the Great Wall.

 Romping the Summer Palace Wherein: